ExpediaGroup/graphql-kotlin/docs/execution/introspection.md

 `SchemaGeneratorConfig` that will be used by the `SchemaGenerator` to generate the GraphQL schema.

 Many GraphQL tools (e.g. [GraphQL Playground](https://github.com/prisma-labs/graphql-playground) or [GraphiQL](https://github.com/graphql/graphiql))
 rely on introspection queries to function properly.
-Disabling introspection will prevent clients from accessing any of the introspection types (i.e. fields prefixed with `__` which includes `__typename` often used within polymorphic queries).
+Disabling introspection will prevent clients from accessing `__schema` and `__type` fields.
 This may break some of the functionality that your clients might rely on and should be used with extreme caution.